truenas/documentation/content/GettingStarted/SCALEReleaseNotes.md

 When available, update the system to **22.12.4 (Bluefin)**, resolve any migrations from deprecated services to replacement apps, and download a fresh system configuration file before attempting to upgrade.
 {{< /hint >}}

-If attempting to migrate from TrueNAS CORE, see the [Migration section]({{< relref "/GettingStarted/Migrate/_index.md" >}}) for cautions and notes about differences between these softwares and the migration process.
+If attempting to migrate from TrueNAS CORE, see the [Migration section]({{< relref "/GettingStarted/Migrate/_index.md" >}}) for cautions and notes about differences between each software and the CORE to SCALE migration process.

 {{< enterprise >}}
 Migrations from TrueNAS CORE for Enterprise High Availability (HA) systems are not recommended at this time.